The Skinny on Pain Management

 As published in AY Magazine

 More than half of the adults in the United States suffer from one or more chronic health conditions, according the Centers of Disease Control For Disease Control and Prevention.
+More than 90% of those have one common symptom, chronic pain.

 Chronic pain is pain that persists after an injury, surgery or other medical issue.
 Pain that persists longer than six months and hasn’t responded to typical treatment is considered chronic.